Bernardo-MG/cookiecutter-python-library/{{cookiecutter.package_name}}/README.rst

 - The `development docs`_ are generated from the latest code in the 'develop' branch

-You can also create the documentation from the source files, kept in the 'docs' folder, with the help of Sphinx.
+You can also create the documentation from the source files, kept in the 'docs' folder, with the help of `Sphinx`_.
 For this use the makefile, or the make.bat file, contained on that folder.

 Prerequisites